cbmongithub/cbm_2023/README.md

 - Github API
 - EmailJS
 - Next MDX Remote
+- Redis

 # What's Inside?

 - A web developer portfolio using modern technologies.
-- A chat gpt chat widget that answers questions about me.
+- A rate limited chat gpt widget that answers questions about me.
 - A full stack guestbook page with gif and formatting support.
 - Programatically fetch latest repos.
 - A blog that uses markdown.